astropy/astropy-tutorials/CONTRIBUTING.md

 - Avoid words such as "obviously","just", "simply", "easily".
 For example, "we just have to do this one thing."
 - Use `<div class="alert alert-info">Note</div>` for Notes and `<div class="alert alert-warning">Warning</div>` for Warnings.

+Template:
+# Doing a thing with things

+## Authors
+Jane Smith, Jose Jones

+## Leaning Goals
+- Query..
+- Calculate..
+- Display..

+## Keywords
+Example, example, example

+## Companion Content
+Carroll & Ostlie 10.3, Binney & Tremian 1.5

+This tutorial goes from a downloading a data file, doing something to it, and visualizing it.

 Procedure
 ---------